 - While you’re bacon is cooking, you can mix up your burger patties.
 Add your ground beef to a mixing bowl, and sprinkle over the salt, papper, onion powder, garlic granules, cayenne, and Worcestershire sauce.
 Use your hands to gently mix everything together, then divide this mixture into four equal portions.
 Shape them into patties and set aside until the bacon is done.

 - Crank the heat up to medium-high under your skillet and add your burger patties to the hot pan.
-Use your spatula to gently press down on each patty.
+Use your turner to gently press down on each patty.
 Cook for about five minutes on the first side and three minutes on second side for medium well.
 Adjust the cooking time to your desired level of doneness.

 - You can add the cheese about a minute before you take each burger out of the pan to help it get melty.
 I always forget.
 Once your burgers are cooked the way you like, transfer them to a paper-towel lined plate.